portets/Flux2-Image-Gen-GUI/README.md

 ```
 Note: FLUX.2-klein-9B also works but requires huggingface login and runs much slower.
 Based on my testing 64GB RAM + 16GB VRAM is minimum for 9B to not use disk swap.

-Install dependencies
+Install dependencies:
 ```
-pip install transformers Pillow pip install diffusers accelerate
+pip install transformers Pillow diffusers accelerate
 ```
-Install CUDA 13+ if you have an Nvidia GPU\
+Install CUDA 13+ if you have an Nvidia GPU.\
-Add the CUDA PATH for CUDA_HOME, the CUDA installer only fills the PATH for CUDA_PATH\
+Add the CUDA PATH for CUDA_HOME, the CUDA installer only fills the PATH for CUDA_PATH.\
 Get the correct PyTorch link for your machine from this page: https://pytorch.org/get-started/locally/

 Then it's as simple as running: